Computing

 In computing, children’s work is reviewed and assessed by the teacher using assessment rubrics from Teach Computing, and children’s knowledge will be assessed using self-marking assessments in Google Forms.

-- Looking at pupil’s work, especially over time as they gain skills and knowledge
+• children’s work, especially over time as they gain skills and knowledge

-- Observing how children work in lessons
+• observing how children work in lessons

-- Talking to children about what they have learnt.
+• talking to children about what they have learnt.